ANSD1-8MTK/slcsp/COMMENTS.md

 leveraging `copy.deepcopy()`.

-In the `load_slcsp_csv()` method, all I wanted to do is this before looping through each record in the file:
+In the `load_slcsp_csv()` method, all I wanted to do is this before looping through each record in the file to retain the original field names of the input
+file:

 ```python
 SLCSP_OUTPUT_FIELD_NAMES = slcsp_reader.fieldnames